ArsalanSahab/Python_Password_Manager/README.md

 # Python CLI Password Manager
-A simple Command Line Interface password manager made with Python and SQL
+A simple Command Line Interface password manager made with Python and SQLite
 ### How to Setup

 1. Clone the repository